 Unsurprisingly given its renown, Versailles is a much-copied edifice whose architectural hallmarks are detectable in any number of chateaux, Schlösser and, naturally, millionaire new-builds.
 But what of its secret history?
 Surely one of the largest palaces in the world has a few stories to tell?

 Elsewhere, in the corner room, his father Louis XV commissioned the world’s first ‘cylinder’ desk.
-With inlaid tableaux, bronzes and a key that, when turned a quarter, opens all the lids and drawers, it’s also possibly the most beautiful.
+With inlaid tableaux, bronzes and a key that, when turned a quarter, opens all the lids and drawers.
 Its inspiration sprung from the King’s desire to leave his secret letters and important papers out on the desk without worrying about any being seen or tampered with when absent.

 More darkly, at the time of construction Venice had a virtual monopoly on the manufacture of mirrors.
 This was a big problem for a ruler who wanted a hall that consisted almost entirely of mirror panels.
 When the King’s Minister of Finance, Jean-Baptiste Colbert, did manage to convince a handful of Venetian artisans to defect, they started to die off and it soon became clear that The Serene Republic, Venice, had taken umbrage at their departure and ordered the poisoning of any Venetian participating in the project.